atillay/docker-lemp/readme.md

 # DOCKER LAMP

+## Quickstart
+- Install and launch Docker
-- cp .env.dist .env
+- `cp .env.dist .env`
-- delete volumes/mysql folder to delete database or recreate users / db
+- `docker-compose up`

+## About MySQL
+If you change mysql infos in .env you have to delete directory: `docker/volumes/mysql` to see changes.
+It will delete the exisiting database !